-- 13.1 The system will remain effective for at least 30 years provided any damage to the render finish is repaired immediately and regular maintenance is undertaken, as described in section 12. - 13.2 The system's service life can be extended to 60 years provided a planned inspection and maintenance programme is introduced, in accordance with section 12.
+- 13.1 The system will remain effective for at least 30 years provided any damage to the surface finish is repaired immediately and regular maintenance is undertaken, as described in section 12. - 13.2 The system's service life can be extended to 60 years provided a planned inspection and maintenance programme is introduced, in accordance with section 12.
 An extended 60 years' service life requires the use of stainless steel base, stop end and corner profiles, stainless steel fixings or centre pin Grade 1.4301 and plastic anchor sleeve materials such as polyamide (PA6 and PA6.6), polyethylene (PE) or polypropylene (PP) and following of an appropriate repair and maintenance schedule as covered by the Certificate holder's repair and maintenance manual.
 In order to achieve this, and depending on the building's location, degree of exposure and detailing, it may be necessary to repair or replace isolated areas.
-Any damage to the surface finish must be repaired within a time period as stated in the Certificate holder's maintenance manual. - 13.3 The render finish may become discoloured with time, the rate depending on the initial colour, the degree of exposure and atmospheric pollution, as well as the design and detailing of the wall.
-In common with traditional renders, discoloration by algae and lichens may occur in wet areas.
-The appearance may be restored by a suitable power wash. - 13.4 To maintain a high quality aesthetic appearance, it may be necessary to periodically overcoat the building using a suitable masonry coating (ie one covered by a valid BBA Certificate for this purpose).
+Any damage to the surface finish must be repaired within a time period as stated in the Certificate holder's maintenance manual. - 13.3 Any render containing cement may be subject to lime bloom.
+The occurrence of this may be reduced by avoiding application in adverse weather conditions.
+The effect is transient and less noticeable on lighter colours. - 13.4 The finish may break up the flow of water on the surface and reduce the risk of discoloration by water runs.
+The finish may become discoloured with time, the rate depending on locality, initial colour, the degree of exposure and atmospheric pollution, as well as the design and detailing of the wall.
+In common with traditional renders, discoloration by algae and lichens may occur in wet areas. - 13.5 To maintain a high quality aesthetic appearance, it may be necessary to periodically overcoat the building using a suitable masonry coating (ie one covered by a valid BBA Certificate for this purpose).
 Care should be taken not to adversely affect the water vapour transmission or fire characteristics of the system.
 The advice of the Certificate holder should be sought as to the suitability of a particular product.